-If you wait until afterward to think about which metrics are important to you, what your goals are, and how the changes you're proposing might affect user behavior, then you might not set up the test in the most effective way.
+If you wait until afterward to think about which metrics are important to you, what your goals are, and how the changes you're proposing might affect user behavior, then you may not set up the test in the most effective way.

 3. Create a 'control' and a 'challenger.'

-If you're testing a web page, this is the unaltered web page as it exists already.
+If you're testing a web page, this is the unaltered page as it exists already.
 If you're testing a landing page, this would be the landing page design and copy you would normally use.

-For example, if you're wondering whether including a testimonial on a landing page would make a difference, set up your control page with no testimonials.
-Then, create your variation with a testimonial.
+For example, if you're wondering whether adding a testimonial to a landing page would make a difference in conversions, set up your control page with no testimonials.
+Then, create your challenger with a testimonial.

 4. Split your sample groups equally and randomly.

 How you do this will vary depending on the A/B testing tool you use.
-If you're a HubSpot Enterprise customer conducting an A/B test on an email, for example.
+Suppose you're a HubSpot Enterprise customer conducting an A/B test on an email, for example.